valentinefleith/Minishell/functions.md

 example: ```char  *line = readline("Enter a line: ");```

 -> When called ***readline*** displays a prompt (if given) and waits for the user to give an input (line of text) in return.
-While waiting for input ***readline*** provides some possibilities like : moving the cursos left and right on the line, deleting characters, cutting/pasting text, using history commands and recall previously entered lines.
+While waiting for input ***readline*** provides some possibilities like : moving the cursor left and right on the line, deleting characters, cutting/pasting text, using history commands and recall previously entered lines.
 Once the user presses the 'Enter key', it returns the text and if it is not empty added to history list.

 -> If the user signals an EOF (like Ctrl-D) it returns a `NULL` pointer.